jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 (3) Subsection (2) does not prevent any person making an application under section 164 for a correction of a register.
 (4)
 (5) The chief executive shall, if satisfied that a valid request for review has been received and sufficient information has been provided, conduct a review of the notification and, as soon as practicable, determine the matters that are the subject of the review and issue a new notification containing all matters specified in subsection (1) and incorporating the results of that determination.
-(6) Any commercial fisher who is dissatisfied with any new notification issued by the chief executive under subsection (5) may, within 20 working days after the date specified for the purpose in the notification of the decision, appeal to a District Court against the decision (which appeal may relate to any matters that were the subject of the commercial fisher's request for review) and the following provisions apply in relation to every such appeal:
+(6) Any commercial fisher who is dissatisfied with any new notification issued by the chief executive under subsection (5) may, within 20 working days after the date specified for the purpose in the notification of the decision, appeal to the District Court against the decision (which appeal may relate to any matters that were the subject of the commercial fisher's request for review) and the following provisions apply in relation to every such appeal:
-  (a) the appeal shall be commenced by way of an originating application under Part 6 of the District Courts Rules 1992:
+  (a) the appeal shall be commenced by way of an originating application under subpart 2 of Part 20 of the District Court Rules 2014:
   (b) the court—
     (i) shall consider each of the matters to which the appeal relates; and (ii) shall make a final determination in respect of each of those matters; and